 - Protectors against infection and inflammation allowing white blood cells to engage pathogens in infected tissues.

 - Regulators of physiological functions in the gut, especially the release of gastric acid as part of the breakdown of proteins in the digestion of food.

-- Acts as a neurotransmitter affecting sleep cycles and cognitive function.
+- Act as neurotransmitters, affecting sleep cycles and cognitive function.

-- Naturally occurring in food and continues to rise the longer food sits, and during the process of fermentation.
+- Naturally occur in food and continue to rise the longer food sits, as well as during the process of fermentation.

 Once formed, histamine is either stored or rapidly inactivated by its primary degradative enzymes, histamine-N-methyltransferase or diamine oxidase (DAO).
 In a healthy individual, if everything is functioning properly, the right amount of DAO will reside in the GI tract where nearly all histamine from food is metabolized (destroyed/eliminated by DAO).

 DAO is responsible for controlling histamine levels in blood fluids, not basophils and mast cells.
 Blood fluids are supposed to be very low in histamine.
 Mast cells are where most of the histamine in the body should reside.

 An individual with DAO weakness may have normal whole blood histamine with very elevated plasma histamine and depressed DAO levels.
 Antihistamines and certain antidepressant medications can cripple DAO function and make symptoms worse.

-Mast cell disorders and methylation imbalances are epigenetic in nature and both are connected to histamine, but there are separate systems that control histamine.
+Mast cell disorders and methylation imbalances are both connected to histamine, but there are separate systems that control histamine.
 They are (a) blood basophils and tissue mast cells and (b) blood plasma.

 Histamine elevations in plasma cause crippling skin and intestinal problems, while the histamine in basophils and mast cells correlate with mental problems (methylation imbalances).